There's a old saying: The same boiling water that softens the potato hardens the egg. It's about what you're made of, not the circumstances.

 Most creditors and lenders place preset base score criteria into their system so that only those who meet or exceed that base are auto-approved or given the best rates.
 If there is no business credit report, or if there is a neglected and incomplete report, a principal in the business may be required to personally guarantee the funding.
 Since the goal is to separate business and personal liabilities, the greatest benefit comes from a well-rounded and financially supportive credit file that proves your company is far stronger than your personal credit report would need to support.

 If you need help getting onto the right path, just ask.
-With eight years experience working with D&B and D&B solutions, I'll give you straight answers to get you to your goals, no matter how big or small your business.
+With many years experience working with D&B and D&B solutions, I'll give you straight answers to get you to your goals, no matter how big or small your business.

 LESSON: Building your business credit isn't difficult, it is just a matter of projecting strength.
 It doesn't require over-priced services, deceptive tactics, risky short-cuts, or untested strategies, but —rather — steadfast determination and a single-minded focus toward one goal, corporate financial independence through a powerful corporate credit report.